micaelillos/MashovAPI/README.md

 ## Features
 > 📌 Get Average of All Grades

+> 📌 Get All Grades in graph format also by subject

 > 📌 Get Average of All Bagrut Grades

 > 📌 Get All Schools